hliscorp/php-security-api/README.md

 Where:

 - **security**: (mandatory) holds global web security policies.
-    - *dao_path*: location to DAO classes (required if authentication/authorization use database)
     - **csrf**: (mandatory) holds settings necessary to produce an anti-CSRF token (useful to sign authentication with)
         - *secret*: (mandatory) password to use in encrypting csrf token (use: [Lucinda\WebSecurity\Token\SaltGenerator](https://github.com/aherne/php-security-api/blob/master/src/Token/SaltGenerator.php))
         - *expiration*: (optional) seconds until token expires.
 If not set, token will expire in 10 minutes.